Cearjeyou/Cearjeyou/README.md

 # Hello! 👋
 ## My name is Carlos Rios I'm web developer 👨‍💻 and process engineer 👨‍🔬

+I have a passion for programming, application development and technology.

 <!--
 **Cearjeyou/Cearjeyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.